 - Set clear goals:

 Decide what you’re investing for, whether it’s a home, retirement, or education.
-Having specific goals keeps you focused and motivated. - Forgive past mistakes:
+Having specific goals can help keep you focused and motivated. - Forgive past mistakes:

 Acknowledge any financial mistakes you’ve made and learn from them.
 Dwelling on the past can stop you from moving forward. - Build financial confidence:

 Educate yourself about investing and money management.
-The more you practice, the more comfortable and confident you’ll become. - Embrace a long-term perspective:
+The more you practise, the more comfortable and confident you’ll become. - Embrace a long-term perspective:

 Remember that investing is a marathon, not a sprint.
 Long-term investments usually handle market fluctuations better than short-term ones.

-By adopting a positive money mindset, you can overcome fears, build confidence, and make informed financial decisions that lead to long-term success.
-Your financial journey is unique, and with the right mindset, you can achieve your goals.
+By adopting a positive money mindset, you can overcome fears, build confidence, and make informed financial decisions that can lead to long-term success.

-To learn more about investing, go to Investing in the CommBank app.
+To learn more about investing, go to Investing hub in the CommBank app.

-This content is brought to you by Girls that Invest.
+This content is brought to you by Friends that Invest.